 Distribution channels provide time, place, and ownership utility.
 They make the product available when, where, and in which quantities the customer wants.
-But other than these transactional functions, marketing channels are also responsible to carry out the following functions:
+But other than these transactional functions, distribution channels are also responsible to carry out the following functions:

-Facilitation: Channels of distribution even provide pre-sale and post-purchase services like financing, maintenance, information dissemination and channel coordination.
+- Facilitation: Channels of distribution even provide pre-sale and post-purchase services like financing, maintenance, information dissemination and channel coordination.

-Creating Efficiencies: This is done in two ways: bulk breaking and creating assortments.
-Wholesalers and retailers purchase large quantities of goods from manufacturers but break the bulk by selling few at a time to many other channels or customers.
-They also offer different types of products at a single place which is a huge benefit to customers as they don’t have to visit different retailers for different products.
+- Creating Efficiencies: This is done in two ways: bulk breaking and creating assortments.
+Wholesalers and retailers purchase large quantities of goods from manufacturers but break the bulk by selling a few at a time to many other channels or customers.
+They also offer different types of products in a single place which is a huge benefit to customers as they don’t have to visit different retailers for different products.

-Sharing Risks: Since most of the channels buy the products beforehand, they also share the risk with the manufacturers and do everything possible to sell it.
+- Sharing Risks: Since most of the channels buy the products beforehand, they also share the risk with the manufacturers and do everything possible to sell it.

-Marketing: Distribution channels are also called marketing channels because they are among the core touch points where many marketing strategies are executed.
-They are in the direct contact with the end customers and help the manufacturers in propagating brand message and product benefits and other benefits to the customers.
+- Marketing: Distribution channels are also called marketing channels because they are among the core touchpoints where many marketing strategies are executed.
+They are in direct contact with the end customers and help the manufacturers in propagating the brand message and product benefits and other benefits to the customers.

-Types of Distribution Channels
+Types Of Distribution Channels

-Channels of distribution can be divided into the direct channel and the indirect channels.
+Channels of distribution can be divided into direct channel and indirect channels.
 Indirect channels can further be divided into one-level, two-level, and three-level channels based on the number of intermediaries between manufacturers and customers.

-Direct Channel or Zero-level Channel (Manufacturer to Customer)
+Direct Channel Or Zero-level Channel (Manufacturer to Customer)